Dragomir0/FairBank/README.md

 ## Usage

-1. Open your browser and go to http://localhost:5173 to use the application's user interface.
+1. Open your browser to http://localhost:5173 to use the application's user interface.
-2. Use the available features to create an account, perform transactions, modify the site's appearance, etc

 ## Project Structure